 Please note that after you have completed a first Math department course here at the level of Math 51 or below, you never need to retake the diagnostic for enrollment in another Math department course.
 For example, you can take Math 21 this year and put off Math 51 until next year or later without retaking the diagnostic.

 Please also note that the outcome of this diagnostic has no effect on AP calculus credit at Stanford.
-However, choosing to enroll in a course for which you’ve received Transfer or Advanced Placement credit is subject to the Registrar’s policy on the duplication of credit.
+However, choosing to enroll in a course for which you’ve received transfer or Advanced Placement credit is subject to the University policy on the duplication of credit.

 The following table lists course plans according to your recommended placement.
 If the placement diagnostic recommends that you review specific precalculus topics, we urge you to do this before enrolling.

 |Math 18 (offered only in the Fall quarter)

 |Math 19 (offered only in the Fall and Winter quarters)

 |Math 20 (offered Fall, Winter, and Spring)